 Some More Interesting Posts For You:

-- How to Use FaceTime Effects in iOS 13 on iPhone and iPad
+- How to Use FaceTime Effects on iPhone and iPad

 - Steps to Make Group FaceTime Calls on Mac